oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

-It was an absolute blast for an afternoon - and I'd love to come back and try a slightly modified challenge: perhaps a Docker quine (image that recreates itself) or the smallest possible Docker web server etc.
+It was an absolute blast for an afternoon - and I'd love to come back and try a slightly modified challenge: perhaps a Docker quine (an image that recreates itself) or the smallest possible Docker web server etc.